minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

       :end-before: end-minio-only

-The :mc:`mc admin replicate` command has the following subcommands:
+The :mc-cmd:`mc admin replicate` command has the following subcommands:

 .. list-table::
    :header-rows: 1